 Whether you’re hosting a dinner party or enjoying a meal out, knowing how to offer food and drink politely is key to a smooth and enjoyable experience.
-This lesson will equip you with essential phrases and grammar rules to have food-related conversations in English.
+This lesson will equip you with essential phrases and grammar rules to offering food in English.

 Previous Conversation Tip Lesson